mobra66/pi-digits-for-pdp8-fortran-/README.md

 The FORTRAN IV code is essentially a 1-1 port of the Pascal program presented by Stanley Rabinowitz and Stan Wagon in the paper ["A Spigot Algorithm for the Digits of Pi"](https://www.maa.org/sites/default/files/pdf/pubs/amm_supplements/Monthly_Reference_12.pdf).

-I am *not* a mathematician, so I don't understand why this algorithm works :-) but that doesn't prevent me (or anyone else) to implement it!
+I am *not* a mathematician, so I don't understand why this algorithm works :-) but that doesn't prevent me (or anyone else) from implementing it!

 ## Compiling
 I am using the [PiDP-8/I](https://obsolescence.wixsite.com/obsolescence/pidp-8) for my PDP-8 work as I don't have the money nor the space for a real PDP-8, unfortunately.
-Anyway, procedures should be the same.
+Anyway, procedures should be the same for compiling and executing the program.

 ### Get the source code on your PiDP-8/I system
 Some familiarity with the handling of the PiDP-8/I and simh in general is assumed.